Annual assurance reports

-PTEs using a standard, static or bank bond trust mechanism for student fee protection must submit an annual audit
+PTEs using a standard, static or bank bond trust mechanism for student fee protection must submit an annual assurance report

-The auditor cannot provide you with any other services, apart from an audit of your financial statements.
+The assurance practitioner cannot provide you with any other services, apart from an audit of your financial statements.

-The audit must be completed within five months of your financial year-end.
+The assurance arrangement must be completed within five months of your financial year-end.
 It needs to cover your compliance and your trustee’s compliance with:

 • the Education and Training Act 2020